 Illinois Nonqualified Withdrawal means any withdrawal from an Account to the extent it is not (i) used for Illinois Qualified Expenses for the Beneficiary, (ii) resulting from the Beneficiary's death or disability, (iii) a rollover to another account in the Pool or (iv) effective for periods prior to January 1, 2026, a rollover to an ABLE Account administered by Illinois, subject to the contribution limits for ABLE accounts.
+Under current Illinois law, a Roth IRA Rollover would also be an Illinois Nonqualified Withdrawal.
 In the event of an Illinois Nonqualified Withdrawal the amount of any deduction previously taken for Illinois income tax purposes (or a portion of such amount) is added back in determining Illinois base income.

-Illinois Qualified Expenses means
+Illinois Qualified Expenses means:

-• tuition, fees, books, supplies, and equipment required for enrollment of, or attendance by, a Beneficiary at an Institution of Higher Education;

-• certain room & board expenses incurred by a Beneficiary who is enrolled at least half-time.
-The expense for room and board qualifies only to the extent that it isn't more than the greater of the following two amounts:

-a) The allowance for room and board, as determined by the Institution of Higher Education, that was included in the cost of attendance (for federal financial aid purposes) for a particular academic period and living arrangement of the student;

-b) The actual amount charged if the student is residing in housing owned or operated by the Institution of Higher Education.
-You may need to contact the Institution of Higher Education for qualified room and board costs;

-• expenses for special needs services in the case of a Beneficiary who has special needs which are incurred in connection with such enrollment or attendance;

-• expenses for the purchase of computer or certain peripheral equipment, computer software, or Internet access and related services, if such equipment, software, or services are to be used primarily by the Beneficiary during any of the years the Beneficiary is enrolled at an Institution of Higher Education.
-This does not include expenses for computer software for sports, games, or hobbies unless the software is predominately educational in nature;

-• expenses for fees, books, supplies, and equipment required for the participation of a Beneficiary in an Apprenticeship Program; and • amounts paid as principal or interest on any Qualified Education Loan of the Beneficiary or a Sibling of the Beneficiary, but not to exceed \$10,000 per individual (reduced by the amount of distributions for all prior taxable years for such purposes).
+- tuition, fees, books, supplies, and equipment required for enrollment of, or attendance by, a Beneficiary at an Institution of Higher Education; - certain room and board expenses incurred by a Beneficiary who is enrolled at least half-time.
+The expense for room and board qualifies only to the extent that it isn't more than the areater of the following two amounts: - a) The allowance for room and board, as determined by the Institution of Higher Education, that was included in the cost of attendance (for federal financial aid purposes) for a particular academic period and living arrangement of the student; - b) The actual amount charged if the student is residing in housing owned or operated by the Institution of Higher Education.
+You may need to contact the Institution of Higher Education for qualified room and board costs; - expenses for special needs services in the case of a Beneficiary who has special needs which are incurred in connection with such enrollment or attendance; - expenses for the purchase of computer or certain peripheral equipment, computer software, or Internet access and related services, if such equipment, software, or services are to be used primarily by the Beneficiary during any of the years the Beneficiary is enrolled at an Institution of Higher Education.
+This does not include expenses for computer software for sports, games, or hobbies unless the software is predominately educational in nature; - expenses for fees, books, supplies, and equipment required for the participation of a Beneficiary in an Apprenticeship Program; and - amounts paid as principal or interest on any Qualified Education Loan of the Beneficiary or a Sibling of the Beneficiary, up to a lifetime limit of \$10,000 per individual (reduced by the amount of distributions for all prior taxable years for such purposes).